O & W Trek Campgrounds & Refugios in Torres del Paine, Chile

 Second, you should think about how aggressive or laid-back you want your itinerary to be.

 Third, think about keeping your route options open.
-You have a few itineraries you can choose from when planning the O Circuit.
-You can only travel counter-clockwise over John Garner Pass though, so keep that in mind.
+You have a few itineraries you can choose from when planning the O Circuit or W Trek.
+You can only travel counter-clockwise over John Gardner Pass though on the O Loop, so keep that in mind.

 You can book all of the campgrounds/ Refugios that Las Torres owns here.